 1 tablespoon of bio-char has the surface area of a football field.
 This kind of surface area provides ample habitat for bacteria and fungi to work their magic, knitting a pile of tiny rocks (sandy soil) into soil that can sustain healthy, vigorous plants.

 Bio-char holds nutrients, not just moisture, in the root zone of plants.
-I've always had healthy, vigorous gardens, but this year, in response to the California drought, I started mixing bio-char into the soil before planting vegetable beds, and the growth has been phenomenal!
+I've always had healthy, vigorous gardens, but in 2015, in response to the California drought, I started mixing bio-char into the soil before planting vegetable beds.

 © Steve Masley…Click IMAGE to Enlarge